lisaross/tana-beginners/memory-bank/user-survey-questions.md

 Thank you for taking the time to share your experience!
 Your insights will be invaluable in creating a guide that helps make Tana more accessible to everyone.

-You'll receive early access to "Tana for Real People" when it's ready.
+You'll receive early access to "Tana Simplified: Digital Organization for Everyone" when it's ready.
 If you provided your email address, we'll be in touch about reviewing early drafts.

 If you have any questions or additional thoughts, please contact [your_email@example.com].